ZecHub/zechub/CONTRIBUTING.md

 The best way to do this is to either 1) submit a PR to the zechub/tutorials section of the ZecHub repo or 2) send the tutorial video to the #video-content channel in the ZecHub section of the Discord.

-If the video meets our content moderation standards, we'll post it to our socials and send you a tip :) Please send your z-addr to the #video-content channel so we can send you the tip.
+If the video meets our content moderation standards, we'll post it to our socials and send you a tip :) Please send your UA to the #video-content channel so we can send you the tip.

 ### Creative content for social - up to .75 ZEC per creative posted on ZecHub socials